-The Corporation is exposed to interest rate risk on the variable rate capital loan.
-The Corporation's capital loan bears interest at 1.75% over the bank's prime lending rate.
+The Corporation is exposed to interest rate risk on the variable rate capital term loan.
+The Corporation's capital term loan bears interest at 1.75% over the bank's prime lending rate.
 The Corporation's operating loan bears interest at 1.00% over the bank's prime lending rate.
 As the bank's prime lending rate fluctuates so will the cost of borrowing.

-A 100 basis point increase in the interest rate on outstanding debt with variable interest rates would have negatively impacted earnings in the thirteen month period ended December 31, 2014 by approximately \$30,000.
+A 100 basis point increase in the interest rate on outstanding debt with variable interest rates would have negatively impacted earnings by approximately \$5,000 in 2015 (2014 - \$30,000).

-Note 22 - Capital Disclosures
+Note 21 - Capital Disclosures